mdaley/sparse/README.md

 (long->sparse 1000 17 455 1024)
 ```

-This generates 1000 bit sparse representation with 17 bits set of the number 455 within the
-range 0 to 1024.
+This generates a 1000 character string of 1s and 0s with 17 bits set.
+This represents the number 455 within the range 0 to 1024.

 See the [documentation](http://mdaley.github.io/sparse/docs/uberdoc.html).